learn-with-me/recipes/src/Slow Cooker/creamy-chicken.md

     * Shredded parmesan to taste
     * Green onion
 * Substitutes
-    * Some people like using ranch seasoning mix instead of garlic parmesan marinade
+    * Some people like using dry ranch seasoning mix seasoning instead of garlic parmesan marinade.
+You can also skip cream of chicken or use broth instead, depending on the texture you're looking for.
     * Can replace green onion with fresh chives
-    * Some people use broth instead of cream of chicken
+    * Can replace cheese with cheddar cheese

 > Note: Use low calorie versions of cream of chicken and cream cheese, if you're counting calories